When

 1965.
 SHIPPING

-How is the car shipped?
-How
+is the car

 much will shipping cost?
-If you
+If

 are within 500 miles and have a tow vehicle, consider picking the kit

-up yourself with a flatbed trailer or rental
+up yourself with a flatbed

 truck.
-We don't charge any extra for loading your car into
+We don't charge any extra for loading

 your own trailer or onto any shipper that you've chosen.
 Just

-bring your own tie-downs.
 For major distances, we typically use Intercity

 Lines, Horseless

-Carriage or Roadshow.
+Transport or Roadshow.
 They

 ship inside a box trailer all over the country.
 The price depends on